thomas0sae/easothomas.github.io/_posts/2025-04-24-who-is-easo-thomas.md

 Easo Thomas has attempted his share of startup by working with his friends, attempting himself to create a dating app for Indians, a neighborhood app for Indians, and also he attempted creating a Resume ATS service in 2018.

+Every word in this post was handwritten by Easo Thomas himself, and not by an LLM.
+If there are mistakes, thats your proof!
+I make mistakes and quickly learn from it and try my best to not repeat it ever.
+I also make sure I share the learnings with others.

 [LinkedIn](https://www.linkedin.com/in/easo-thomas/)
 [GitHub](https://github.com/thomas0sae/)